Workflow States: Configuration of Actions

 Adding or Updating an Action in a Workflow State

-To add or update a state of a field in a workflow state, you call the WithActions method in a lambda expression for the Add or Update method that defines a workflow state.
+To add or update an action in a workflow state, you call the WithActions method in a lambda expression for the Add or Update method that defines a workflow state.
 Inside the WithActions method, you can do the following:

-• Add a new action to the workflow state by calling the Add method.
+- Add a new action to the workflow state by calling the Add

 Configuring an Action in a Workflow State